tbgrun/machine_learning/Supervised Learning: Regression.md

 #### 3.1 **Handling Missing Values**
 - **Imputation**: Fill missing values using statistical methods like mean, median, mode, or more sophisticated methods like K-Nearest Neighbors (KNN) imputation.
-- **Dropping**: If the amount of missing data is substantial, consider dropping those rows or columns.
+- **Dropping**: If the amount of missing data is substantial, consider dropping those rows or columns so that the results are not biased by too much imputation.

 #### 3.2 **Removing Duplicates**
 - **Check for Duplicate Entries**: Ensure there are no repeated rows that might skew the analysis.